Tanzania–Burundi Standard Gauge Railway: Overview

 In January 2022, the governments of Tanzania and Burundi signed a Memorandum of Understanding, in which they agreed to the construction of a standard gauge (1435 mm or 4 ft 8^{1}⁄_{2} in) railway line between the two countries.
 Initially, costs were estimated at US$900 million.
 The planned railway line is an extension of Tanzania's Standard Gauge Railway and is aimed at reducing transportation cost and increasing regional economic integration.
-Construction of the railway line was launched in August 2025.
+Construction began on August 16, 2025 in the town of Musongati in the presence of Burundian President Évariste Ndayishimiye and Tanzanian Prime Minister Kassim Majaliwa.

 Construction of the railway is also aimed at intensifying the exploitation of the world's tenth largest nickel deposits located at Musongati, as well as enabling exploitation of Burundi's lithium and cobalt deposits.
 The East African Community as well as the African Union have consequently named the railway as one of their top priorities.

 Tanzania's finance ministry expects more than a million yearly tonnes of cargo to be transported between the two countries, and more than 3 million tonnes of minerals each year to be ferried from Burundi to Tanzania.
 It would be only the second transnational electrified railway on the African continent.
 The timeline for the completion of the project is five years.

 In August 2022, the Tanzanian government invited bids for the design and construction of the Uvinza-Gitega (Tanzania-Burundi) Standard Gauge line.
 The Tanzania Railway Corporation is managing procurement for the governments of both countries, though Burundi's ARTF will be involved in supervision of the construction.
 Bidding closed on November 15, 2023.
 In March 2024, the governments of Tanzania and Burundi commenced formal talks on the technical aspects of construction.
 In January 2025, China Railway Engineering Group and China Railway Engineering Design and Consulting Group were announced as the contractors for the project.
-The project is expected to be completed in 72 months, including a 12-month review period.
+The project is expected to be completed in 72 months, including a 12-month review period and the final cost of the project is estimated to be around $2.15 billion.

 The line will span approximately 367 kilometres, featuring 282 kilometres of main railway line and 85 kilometres of siding and passing loops.
 It will be built based on AREMA and UIC standards.
 The line will allow for speeds of up to 160 kilometres per hour.

+The project is also expected to eventually extend to DR Congo, starting with an initial extension from Musongati to Gitega, and then onward to Bujumbura, Uvira, and Kindu, with feasibility studies are currently underway.